danlee01/discord-demo/README.md

 ![alt text](https://play.pokemonshowdown.com/sprites/ani/totodile.gif)

 ## About
-discord-demo is a passion project with the goal to learn more about API calls in python.
+Pokedex is a passion project with the goal to learn more about API calls in python.

 ## Features
 - Basic Pokedex entries